 Page 4 and 5 of the Bach coloring book: the world famous Wartburg Castle is located on a mountain close to the city of Eisenach, where Johann Sebastian Bach was born.

 Page 6 and 7 of the coloring book: Johann Ambrosius Bach and Maria Elisabetha returned to the Bach House with newborn Johann Sebastian.
 That was on March 21st 1685, after Johann Sebastian was born in a nearby house.

-Page 10 and 11 of the coloring book: His brother took this booklet away from Johann Sebastian and never ever returned it.
+Page 10 and 11 of the coloring book: his brother took this copied booklet away from Johann Sebastian and never ever returned it.

 Page 12 and 13 of the Bach coloring book: After finishing school in Ohrdruf, Johann Sebastian and best friend forever George Erdmann hiked to Lueneburg in Northern Germany.

 Page 14 and 15 of the coloring book: Johann Sebastian learned in the Michaelis School in Lueneburg.

 Page 16 and 17 of the Bach coloring book: after returning to Thuringia Johann Sebastian got his first real job in Arnstadt, where he became an organist.
 There he let a young lady perform in his church.
 A no-no back then.